Koka/css-paged-media-tutorial/docs/source/tools.rst

 * Samples: https://docraptor.com/samples
 * Pricing: https://docraptor.com/signup

 * Personal rating:

-  * Same quality as with PrinceXML (since Docraptor is backed by PrinceXML).
+  * Same PDF quality as PrinceXML, but DocRaptor does offer better JavaScript parsing on top of the PrinceXML engine * Using DocRaptor requires sending your document to a third-party, but they can delete it immediately upon processing
-  * If privacy is an issue than Docraptor is not an option.
+  * Pricing is based on conversion volume and appears reasonable.
+Not sure when a self-hosted version of some other professional converter is cheaper when a self-hosted version of some other professional converter is cheaper and the better option in the long run).
-  * Princing is based on conversion volume and appears reasonable.
-Not sure when a self-hosted version of some other professional converter is cheaper and the better option in the long run).
+    See their `TCO calculator <http://docraptor.com/tco>`_ (however TCO are only one factor out of many for making technical decisions).

 RenderX Cloudformatter
 ++++++++++++++++++++++